qmk/qmk_firmware/keyboards/matrix/m12og/rev1/readme.md

 ![Matrix 8XV1.2 OG](https://i.imgur.com/NELL6Sbl.jpg)

 This was the Matrix 8XV1.2 OG keyboard made by the Matrix team.
-Note: This firmware only supports ANSI only version (green/yellow PCB), and DOES NOT support the 8XV1.2 OG ISO/ANSI only version.
+Note: This firmware only supports ANSI only version (green/yellow PCB), and DOES NOT support the 8XV1.2 OG ISO/ANSI version.

 * Keyboard Maintainer: [kb-elmo](https://github.com/kb-elmo)
 * Hardware Supported: Matrix 8XV1.2 OG ANSI only PCB